anc5c07/anc5c07-site/_posts/2022-10-02-modelcities.md

 |email to Emeka Nwabunwanne, DGS Sr. Project Manager listed on permit|10/24/2022|no response yet|

 ## The Forest Patch
-Thanks to Allison Clausen, Langdon Park Forest Patch volunteer, for helping with the below.
+Thanks to Allison Clausen and Delores Bushong, Langdon Park Forest Patch volunteers, for helping with the below.
 {: .notice--info}
 The E26 plans would disrupt a forest patch that currently sits in the area.